Worship with us at FCC!

 We share in the Lord’s Supper (sacrament of communion) on the 1st Sunday of the month.
 All are welcome to participate in this ritual meal.
 This meal is open to all Christians — men and women, youth and children — who wish to know the presence of Christ and to share in the community of God’s people.

-A hearing loop and large text copy of the Sunday bulletin is available to worship-goers.
+A hearing loop (turn hearing aids to “T” setting) and large print versions of the Sunday bulletin are available to worship-goers.

 Taizé-style worship is held on the 4th Sunday of the month (September thru May).
 Services are at 7 pm.